JuliaBaucher/AskMePrototype/README.md

 - positive feedback count
 - negative feedback count

-These metrics are emitted through CloudWatch custom metrics via EMF.

 ---

 # 12. Explainability Requirement

-All responses must explicitly reference:
+All responses must reference:

 - the SOP rule used
-- the ML signals used for classification
+- the ML signals used

-This is a core product requirement.
-The assistant should never give an ungrounded answer.

 ---